 By the time the data has deteriorated (or accelerated) to “levels” that send them a clear signal, asset classes have already responded to the new economic conditions.
 In short, by the time the Old Institution acknowledges the changed environment, the low-risk, high-reward trades are as dead as disco.

 In contrast, we focus our attention on the slope, or the rate of change (ROC), across both economic and financial market data.
 As our CEO, Landon Whaley, likes to say, “What matters most in macro occurs at the margin.”
 The ROC gets you paid, while the “levels” get you left behind.

-For example, in November 2018, Mario Draghi, president of the ECB, gave a speech in which he blamed everything from the weather to sickness for what he called a “soft patch” in the eurozone economy.
+For example, in November 2018, Mario Draghi, who was president of the ECB at the time, gave a speech in which he blamed everything from the weather to sickness for what he called a “soft patch” in the eurozone economy.
 His speech was delivered after nearly a year of slowing economic data across both core and periphery economies, with Germany, the largest eurozone economy, just one quarter away from a technical recession, and stock market crashes in multiple countries.

 Rather than acknowledge the litany of data signaling much more than a “soft patch,” the head central banker clung to a narrative driven by inclement weather and disease.

 In contrast, we depend steadfastly on data.
 We focus exclusively on the data and nothing but the data, rather than the narrative du jour being spun about it.
 Data doesn’t lie, but narratives do.